jorgedzib/serverless-capestone/README.md

 # Serverless RECIPES

 This application will allow creating/removing/updating/fetching Recipes.
 Each RECIPE item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+Each user only has access to RECIPES items that he/she has created.

 # Frontend